1. FC Nürnberg: Into the modern era

 The post-war period began with the club being integrated into the Oberliga Süd, one of the five top divisions in West-Germany at the time.
-Nürnberg managed to win this league six times until 1963, winning the national championship in 1948.
+Nürnberg won this league six times until 1963, winning the national championship in 1948.
 In 1961, 1.
 FCN captured their eighth national title and appeared in a losing effort in the following year's final.
 Some consolation was to be had in the team capturing its second DFB-Pokal in 1962.
-The club's strong play made it an obvious choice to be amongst the 16 teams selected to participate in the Bundesliga, Germany's new professional football league, formed in 1963.
-Der Club played as a mid-table side through the league's early years until putting on a dominating performance in 1968 in which it sat atop the league table from the fifth week of play on to the end of the season, en route to its first Bundesliga title.
-It went on to become the first club to be relegated from the Bundesliga as the reigning champions.
+The club's strong play made it an obvious choice to be amongst the 16 teams selected to participate in the Bundesliga, Germany's new professional football league formed in 1963.
+Der Club played as a mid-table side through the league's early years until putting on a dominating performance in 1968, in which it sat atop the league table from the fifth week of play on to the end of the season en route to its first Bundesliga title.
+It went on to become the first reigning champions to be relegated from the Bundesliga.
 This was a result of Max Merkel's decision to remove his championship-winning team of veterans – believing that they were too old – in favour of a dozen newcomers.

-It would take the club nine years to recover and return from an exile in the second tier, first the Regionalliga Süd, then the 2.
-Bundesliga Süd, that included several failed efforts in the promotion rounds.
-1. FCN returned to the Bundesliga for a year in 1978, but played to a 17th-place finish and were relegated again.
-The club immediately played its way back to the top flight, but since then its Bundesliga performances have been stumbling ones, characterized by finishes well down the league table and occasional relegation for a season or two.
-The side's best recent result was a fifth-place finish in 1988.
+It would take the club nine years to recover and return from the second tier (first the Regionalliga Süd, then the 2.
+Bundesliga Süd), that included several failed efforts in the promotion rounds.
+1. FCN returned to the Bundesliga for a year in 1978, but finish 17th and were relegated again.
+The club immediately played its way back to the top flight, but since then its Bundesliga performances have typically ended in the lower positions in the league table with occasional relegations.
+The side's best result in recent decades was a fifth-place finish in 1988.